 If a work is a work made for hire, the employer or other person for whom the work was prepared is the author and should be named as the author on the application for copyright registration....

 Who Is the Owner of the Copyright

 If a work is a work made for hire, the employer or other person for whom the work was prepared is the initial owner of the copyright unless there has been a written agreement to the contrary signed by both parties.

 Film & History reserves its designation as "author" primarily for copyright purposes; otherwise, work made for hire is attributed to the individual contributor.

 If a contributor should choose to retract his or her name from a published article, the journal usually will honor that request, but the edited/published article remains the exclusive property of the journal and may, at the editor's discretion, be retained online and in print and may be used in future publications by the journal.

-Additionally, institutions or individuals seeking, without consent, to publish content from Film & History, even for noncommercial purposes, is a copyright violation because such unauthorized publication allows the public to circumvent payment for such content, which would be available exclusively through the journal's electronic distributors.
+Additionally, except for usage within scholarly writing, re-publishing or posting online content from Film & History, even for noncommercial purposes, is a copyright violation because such unauthorized publication circumvents the distribution routes through which the journal derives its operating revenue.

 If the journal receives a request for duplication of any of its material for academic publication, we grant the request for the nominal charge of an institutional subscription ($90), although we ask that, as a courtesy, the publisher contact the author for his or her approval, as well.